-Note: If you recycle the system that hosts an application server node, and did not set up the node agent to be an operating system daemon, you must issue a startNode command to re-establish the node as a member of the deployment cell.
+Note: If you recycle the system that hosts an application server node, you must issue a startNode command to re-establish the node as a member of the deployment cell.

-'''

 addNode <deploymgr host> <deploymgr port> [options]

-'''

 where the first two arguments are required.
 The default port number is 8879.